toolness/webmaker-app-guide/get_started/web_ide.md

 Firefox WebIDE allows you to emulate Firefox OS using your browser and run Firefox OS applications for testing.
 It also includes a debugging tool.

-###Install Firefox Nightly
+###Install Firefox Developer Edition

-Firefox nightly is an experimental build of Mozilla's Firefox web browser made for testing purposes.
-Nightly includes new tools and features to use including Mozilla's WebIDE.

-In order to use Firefox WebIDE, you need to have nightly installed.
-You can download it here: [Download :arrow_down:](https://nightly.mozilla.org/)
+In order to use Firefox WebIDE, you need to have [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) installed.

 ###Opening WebIDE